chef-boneyard/chef-web-docs-2016/steps/step_chef_lwrp_firewall_rule_open_ssh.rst

 ..
 This is an included how-to.

-To open standard ssh port, enable firewall
+To open the standard |ssh| port and enable the firewall:

 .. code-block:: ruby